 .

-thank you for Your presence in our lives and for Your love that surrounds us each and every day.
-Keep us Lord
+you for Your presence in our lives and for Your love that surrounds us each and every day.
+Keep us Lord from grumbling

-from grumbling when things don't go our way, and instead fill us with a spirit of thankfulness for the many things that
+when things don't go our way, and instead fill us with a spirit of thankfulness for the many things that do.
+And

-do.
-And may we never take for granted the many blessings that you so freely bestow upon us.
-You love
+may we never take for granted the many blessings that you so freely bestow upon us.
+You love us just the

-us just the way we are Lord, and You never expect us to be anything other than what we are...
+way we are Lord, and You never expect us to be anything other than what we are...
 Your children.
+We thank

-We thank You Lord for the work You are doing within us, despite what the circumstances might look
+You Lord for the work You are doing within us, despite what the circumstances might look like, and

 Give us a new song to sing, and may we forever sing it for Your glory.
 In Jesus Holy Name....
 Amen.